Retire and Reboot

-    St. Charles is Oregon's' only level 2 trauma center east of the Cascade Mountains and has the region’s only Level 3 neonatal intensive care unit.
-The hospital increased its inpatient bed capacity to 216 in late 2004 to keep pace with Central Oregon's population growth and is in the midst of expansions in facilities, technology and equipment.
+St. Charles is Oregon's only level 2 trauma center east of the Cascade Mountains and has the region’s only Level 3 neonatal intensive care unit.

 Matt has lived in Bend since 1981 and knows all the good golf courses, neighborhoods and fishing holes.
 Call or text Matt today at 541-480-2153.
 Expert Advice.